Azure/Industrial-IoT/docs/modules/publisher-migrationpath.md

 ## OPC Publisher 2.5.x Command Line Arguments supported in 2.8.2

-The following table describes the command line arguments, which were available in OPC Publisher 2.5.x and their compatibility in OPC Publisher 2.8.2.
+The following table describes the command line arguments, which were available in OPC Publisher 2.5.x and their compatibility in OPC Publisher 2.8.2 and above.

 | **Command Line Options**                |  **in 2.8.2 and above**  | **Alternative** |
 |--------------------------------------   |--------------------------|-----------------|